dadrian/dadrian.io/content/blog/posts/roll-your-own-crypto.md

     in the first place.
   - Understand attacks on similar cryptosystems, and when they do or do not apply.
-  - Understand the layer you're operating at, and enough about the layer underneath you to know when to be scared.
+  - Understand the layer they are operating at, and enough about the layer underneath to know when to be scared.
   - Know the limits of their own understanding, and have a list of people they would contact when they push up against topics outside their core wheelhouse and need to learn more or get advice on a particular problem.